-Two years ago, just when it looked like the Lord Lester’s defamation reform bill would sail through Parliament, the News International Phone Hacking scandal broke.
-The incident prompted an inquiry into the culture, practices and ethics of the British press.
+Two years ago, just as Lord Lester’s defamation reform bill was about to sail through Parliament, the News International Phone Hacking scandal broke, and a formal inquiry began.

-Will Proposed New Leveson Agency Still Make Bloggers Personas Non Grata Despite Defamation Reform ?
+Will Proposed Media Agency Still Make Bloggers Personas Non Grata?

-Many support the creation of a new media monitoring agency in the UK.
-However, detractors aren’t thrilled about how the Leveson committee’s proposed agency could hurt bloggers and online outlets disproportionately.
+Many support the creation of a new media monitoring agency.
+However, detractors think that the committee’s proposed agency could hurt bloggers and online outlets disproportionately.

-Kirsty Hughes, CEO of Index of Censorship, explained that Leveson’s recommendation hurts bloggers and smaller online media outlets because it “introduces a layer of political control that is extremely undesirable” because the fees to join the proposed agency are out of reach to the average blogger.
-But Leveson suggests that those who don’t participate in the monitoring agency should be subject to higher fines and stricter sanctions.
-Hughes went on to highlight the absurdity of the stance, reminding that it’s asinine for bloggers to be forced to participate in a regulatory body “that was not intended for them in the first place.”
+Kirsty Hughes, CEO of Index of Censorship, explained that Leveson’s recommendation hurts bloggers and smaller online media outlets because it “introduces a layer of political control that is extremely undesirable.”
+How?
+Well, under the proposal, non-payers are subjected to higher fines and stricter sanctions, which is a concern for smaller outlets.
+Hughes also highlighted the “absurdity” of forced participation in a regulatory body “that was not intended for them in the first place.”

 UK Defamation Laws vs. US Defamation Laws

-Before the UK House of Lords homologated Lord Lester’s bill, UK libel laws were stunningly plaintiff-friendly.
-In fact, they were so claimant-leaning, in 2010, the U.S. passed the SPEECH Act as a way to protect American citizens from being financially pummeled in a UK defamation lawsuit that didn’t adhere to First Amendment standards.
+Before the House of Lords passed Lord Lester’s bill, UK libel laws were stunningly plaintiff-friendly.
+In fact, U.S. legislators passed the SPEECH Act to protect American citizens from paying unreasonable UK defamation award damages.

 Kelly Warner handles all manners of international defamation lawsuits and litigation.
 If you’re a company or a private citizen in search of international defamation litigation counsel, please get in touch today.

-Sure, it’s tough to win a defamation lawsuit in the United States, but yearly, thousands of peole win slander and libel cases – even in instances when the defendant doesn’t use names.
+Sure, it’s tough to win U.S. defamation lawsuits, but yearly, thousands of people win libel cases – even in instances when the defendant doesn’t use names.

 The First Amendment Makes Winning Defamation Lawsuits Difficult, But Not Impossible

-Thanks to the First Amendment of the United States Constitution, defamation laws in the U.S. are decidedly defendant-friendly.
-Unless a statement is blatantly false, and has a deleterious effect on a person’s or entity’s reputation, it’s tough to prove defamation – but it’s not impossible.
+Thanks to the First Amendment, defamation laws in the U.S. are decidedly defendant-friendly.
+Unless a statement is blatantly false and has a deleterious effect on a reputation — either personal or business — it’s tough to prove defamation, but not impossible.

-That is not necessarily true.
-So long as another individual can figure out the person being described, then it’s possible to be sued for defamation.
-For example, let’s say you make a YouTube video about “a female talk show host, who now has her own television station, and recently interviewed Lance Armstrong said [insert disparaging comment here]” – expect Oprah Winfrey to sue you.
+For example, let’s say you post about a female talk show host, with her own television station, who recently interviewed Lance Armstrong.
+Expect Oprah Winfrey to sue you.
 Moreover, expect her to win if (a) what you said was false, (b) you knew it was false and did it anyway, and (c) the statements caused “O” reputational or financial harm.

-Even If You Can’t Be Sued For Slander, You Could Be Sued For Something Else
+Even If You Can’t Be Sued For Libel, You Could Be Sued For Something Else

-Let’s say, however, that the information you posted is true.
-While you would definitely have a stronger defense, it is not a given that you will escape legal censure.
+Let’s say the information you post is true.
+While you would definitely have a stronger defense, it’s not a given that you’ll escape legal censure.
 Other charges – like false light or various publicity and privacy torts – can be used to go after “truth defamers.”

 One Can’t Be Sued For Slander If The SOL Has Expired

-The important thing to remember, though, is that there is a statute of limitations for defamation.
-If the incident occurred many moons ago, the chances of you being granted a hearing are between slim and none.
-Check here to see if list of limitation statutes in each state.
+Remember to sue before the defamation statute of limitations in your jurisdiction expires.
+If the incident occurred moons ago, the chances of a judge granting a hearing are between slim and none.

 Are you dealing with a slander or libel issue?
 Kelly Warner Law has experienced great success with various types of defamation lawsuits.
-If you are looking to sue for slander, or are being sued for slander, get in touch.
-Our team of defamation attorneys will provide superb counsel and help you through the process.
+Get in touch.

-During the 2012 elections, many people clamored for President Obama’s school records.
-He declined to produce them, arguing college academic records have no effect on governing.
-An educator in Hong Kong, however, is bending over backwards to make sure every man, woman and child is familiar with a sub-par university grade, because if he can convince a judge of his long-time struggle with the English language, he may successfully defend himself against defamation charges.
-The case also raises the question: can you be sued for mistranslating?
+A Hong Kong educator is bending over backwards to make sure every man, woman, and child is familiar with one of his sub-par university grades, because if he can convince a judge of his long-time struggle with the English language, he may untangle himself from a translation defamation case.

 Parent Files Complaint; Principal Uses Incorrect English Word To Describe Complaint